-Washington University has been a leader in imaging science research for over four decades, with many new medical imaging modalities, advanced applications in planetary science, and fundamental theories having been developed here.
-The Imaging Sciences Pathway in the Division of Biology and Biological Sciences in Arts & Sciences is jointly administered with the School of Engineering & Applied Science, with students pursuing degrees in departments across the university.
-The Imaging Science & Engineering certificate program complements the Imaging Sciences Pathway for students in the departments of Electrical & Systems Engineering, Biomedical Engineering, Computer Science & Engineering, Mechanical Engineering & Materials Science, Chemistry, Physics, and the Division of Biology and Biological Sciences.
-Upon completion of both the graduate degree sought and the requirements of the program, the student's transcript will include the certificate.
-Each department has its own requirements, but all include the Imaging Science & Engineering Seminar.
+Washington University has been a leader in imaging science research for more than four decades, with many new medical imaging modalities, advanced applications in planetary science, and fundamental theories having been developed here.
+The Imaging Sciences Pathway in the Division of Biology and Biological Sciences in Arts & Sciences is jointly administered with the McKelvey School of Engineering, with students pursuing degrees in departments across the university.
+The Imaging Science & Engineering (IS&E) certificate program complements the Imaging Sciences Pathway for students in the departments of Electrical & Systems Engineering, Biomedical Engineering, Computer Science & Engineering, Mechanical Engineering & Materials Science, Chemistry, Physics, and the Division of Biology and Biological Sciences.
+Each department has its own requirements, but all include the IS&E seminar.
 The program is flexible, so students are encouraged to appeal to the program director to identify individualized programs.

 Medical imaging continues to comprise the largest set of applications at Washington University.
 The resolution of modern whole-body imaging sensors has revolutionized medicine.
 The development of new portable imaging modalities broadens the impact by lowering cost.
-Imaging science includes understanding of the underlying physical, biological, and chemical processes that yield signals of interest.
-Microscopes, visible/infrared cameras, magnetic resonance, x-ray, ultrasound, and nuclear sensors provide the data used for imaging or inferring underlying processes.
-Imaging supports clinical diagnosis, radiation oncology, molecular, and neural imaging.
+Imaging science includes understanding of the underlying physical, biological and chemical processes that yield signals of interest.
+Microscopes, visible/infrared cameras, magnetic resonance, x-ray, ultrasound and nuclear sensors provide the data used for imaging or inferring underlying processes.
+Imaging supports clinical diagnosis, radiation oncology, and molecular and neural imaging.

 Entering and Completing the Program